Ahmed-ELnakieb/geometric-development-full/scheme/tasks.md

 - Legacy media FKs have been removed - all media now managed through Spatie Media Library collections
 - Career applications now support optional CV uploads after migration is applied
 - CV file ID is automatically synced with Spatie Media Library on save
+- Hero slider and thumbnails use enhanced SpatieMediaLibraryFileUpload with previewable, openable, downloadable, moveFiles, and reorderable features
+- Hero thumbnails enforced to 3 images maximum with both UI (maxFiles) and model-level validation, plus auto-generation from hero slider